absmach/magistrala/README.md

 Maintainers are listed in [MAINTAINERS](MAINTAINERS) file.

-Mainflux team would like to give special thanks to [@mijicd][dejan] for his monumental work on designing and implementing highly improved and optimized version of the platform, and [@malidukica][dusanm] for his effort on implementing initial user interface.
+The Mainflux team would like to give special thanks to [@mijicd][dejan] for his monumental work on designing and implementing a highly improved and optimized version of the platform, and [@malidukica][dusanm] for his effort on implementing the initial user interface.

 ## Contributing

-Thank you for your interest in Mainflux and wish to contribute!
+Thank you for your interest in Mainflux and the desire to contribute!

 1. Take a look at our [open issues](https://github.com/mainflux/mainflux/issues).
+The [good-first-issue](https://github.com/mainflux/mainflux/labels/good-first-issue) label is specifically for issues that are great for getting started.
 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.

 ### We're Hiring

 If you are interested in working professionally on Mainflux, please head to company's [careers page][careers] or shoot us an e-mail at <careers@mainflux.com>.

-Note that the best way to grab our attention is by sending PRs :sunglasses:.
+>The best way to grab our attention is by sending PRs :sunglasses:.

 ## Community

 - [Google group][forum]
 - [Gitter][gitter]
 - [Twitter][twitter]

 ## License

 [Apache-2.0](LICENSE)

 [banner]: https://github.com/mainflux/mainflux/blob/master/docs/img/gopherBanner.jpg